Perspective | Biden speaking about systemic racism is a win. But the battle is just beginning.

 There is a chance, however slight, that Biden could make significant strides.
 After all, racial attitudes do change.
 During the Obama years, most White people did not believe racism was nearly as serious a problem as Black people did.
 More likely, they thought White people were the ones being discriminated against.

-After the death of George Floyd under the knee of a Minneapolis police officer, and seeing the disproportionately high numbers of Black people dying from covid-19, many White people began acknowledging for the first time that systemic racism was a problem.
+After the death of George Floyd, after a Minneapolis police officer knelt on his neck, and seeing the disproportionately high numbers of Black people dying from covid-19, the disease the coronavirus causes, many White people began acknowledging for the first time that systemic racism was a problem.

 I asked Mustafa Abdul-Salaam, an advisory neighborhood commissioner in the District’s predominantly Black Ward 8, what he thought about the Biden plan.
 If systemic racism can be measured by a broad spectrum of racially disparate outcomes — in life expectancy, income, housing, health, wealth, education and incarceration, for instance — you’ll find plenty of evidence in that part of town.